Myles Straw Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.

-- Royals pitchers combine to rank 18th in baseball in home runs allowed (94 total, 1.2 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs given up (102 total, 1.2 per game).

-- In his last time out on Friday against the Tampa Bay Rays, the right-hander threw 4 2/3 innings, allowing seven earned runs while surrendering nine hits.
+- The righty last pitched on Saturday, June 24 against the Tampa Bay Rays, when he went six innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.